pluralsight/guides/in-review/sql/introduction-to-mongodb/article.md

 >
 ```

-Let's try the other way too:
+Let's try it the other way too:

 ```language-javascript
 > db.students.find().sort({   "name": -1 });